 In this lab, students focus on current and important issues in the fields of personal law, family law, property law, inheritance law, and obligations law.

-Artificial intelligence and information technology law (IT Law) allow us to focus on the protection of personal data.
+In this lab, students examine how artificial intelligence and information technology law (IT Law) can be applied for the protection of personal data.